Open Dental gives you full database access and published pricing. Curve handles everything in one cloud subscription. We compare both approaches.

 Where Curve Wins

 True cloud-native simplicity.
-No servers.
+Curve Dental: no servers.
 No hosting decisions.
 No deployment architecture to choose from 12 options.
 No IT management.
 Curve handles everything.
 Open Dental's default is self-hosted — you manage servers, backups, and updates (or pay a third-party host).
 For non-technical practices, Curve eliminates an entire category of decisions and costs.

 All-in-one with less assembly required.
 Curve GRO (patient engagement) is included — reminders, texting, online booking.
 No choosing between eServices bundles, no à la carte pricing decisions.
 Open Dental's flexibility is powerful, but it requires you to make more decisions: which eServices, which hosting provider, which third-party tools to add.